Backendless/ui-builder-library/components/bl-autocomplete-component/README.md

 # Autocomplete

 Autocomplete is a component of Backendless UI-Builder designer.
-This allows you to select an item from a list of suggestoins.
+This allows you to select an item from a list of options.

 ## Usage